martinfthomsen/rucs2/README.md

 A freely available online implementation of the original RUCS can be found here: https://cge.food.dtu.dk/services/RUCS/

+## qPCR (Real-time PCR) ##
+There are two forms of qPCR: qPCR based on intercalating dyes, for example SYBR green; and hydrolysis probes such as TaqMan probes.
+The primary advantage of intercalating dyes is that they are cheaper than buying specific dye-tagged probes.
+However, dye binds non-specifically to doublestranded DNA, so the measured value can be misleading.
+For instance, dye may detect primer dimers or an unexpected amplification, rather than the target amplicons.
+Which brings us to the advantage of hydrolysis probes, they are specific to a target and only gives a signal when the  polymerase is incorporating the probe into the amplicon.
+Additionally, the specificity of TaqMan probes also allows for multiplexing.
+Ie. having multiple probes with different dyes attached.
+This makes it possible to check for multiple specific targets of interest in the same PCR reaction.

+RUCS supports both qPCR methods.
+For SYBR green, the standard options of RUCS will work.
+For TaqMan, the user has to specify the --pick_probe argument must be specified.
 ## RUCS - *R*apid Identification of PCR Primers Pairs for *U*nique *C*ore *S*equences ##
 This repository contains the source code for a bioinformatics tool, which have several usage cases: